BND Hamburger Icon

 7. What is the first step when seeking a business loan?

-The first step when trying to get a business loan is gathering everything you need to apply.
-These needs include tangible items and process considerations, such as the following:
+The first step when trying to get a business loan is gathering everything you need to apply, including knowledge and tangible items, such as the following:

-• Knowledge on how well bank term loans, SBA loans and alternative lenders do or don’t fit your needs
+• Knowledge of how well bank term loans, SBA loans, and alternative lenders do or don’t fit your needs

 • Proof of your credit history, small business age and yearly revenue (many lenders set minimum thresholds for these values)

-• A sense of how much you can afford per month in loan repayments and attendant fees
+• A sense of how much you can afford monthly in loan repayments and attendant fees

-• An idea of which items you might put up as collateral, if necessary
+• An idea of which items you might put up as business collateral, if necessary

 • A list of potential lenders

-• Documents such as tax returns, bank statements, financial statements, legal documents and a business plan
+• Documents like tax returns, bank statements, financial statements, legal documents and a business plan

 8. What is the best way to fund a small business?